mkarneim/lua-stream-api/README.md

 Getting Started
 ---------------
-The Lua Stream API consists of a single file calles ```stream.lua```.
+The Lua Stream API consists of a single file called ```stream.lua```.
 Just [download it](https://raw.githubusercontent.com/mkarneim/lua-stream-api/master/stream.lua) into your project folder and include it into your program with ```require "stream"```.

 ### Creating a new stream from an array